Apple looks to make editing sent Messages possible at last

 After passwords and perhaps tweets, text Messages are the shortest things any iPhone user will ever write on their device.
 Yet Apple is anything but short or concise on the topic, as a new patent application about messages runs to 980 pages, and 200,000 words.
 Much of this describes familiar features, but there are also key ones about editing text — and building an application launcher with Messages itself.

-"Devices, Methods, and Graphical User Interfaces for Messaging," US patent application number 20200133478, says that it is about electronic devices that display "a messaging user interface of a message application."
+The application, "Devices, Methods, and Graphical User Interfaces for Messaging," says that it is about electronic devices that display "a messaging user interface of a message application."

 "But current messaging applications have numerous drawbacks and limitations," says the patent.
 "For example, they are limited in their ability to easily: acknowledge messages; edit previously sent messages; express what a user is trying to communicate; display private messages; synchronize viewing of content between users; incorporate handwritten inputs..."